(College of Agricultural & Environmental Sciences)

 The Department of Entomology has five minor programs open to students in other disciplines who are interested in rounding out their academic study with a concentration in the area of entomology.

 Graduate Study.
 The Department of Entomology offers a program of study and research leading to the M.S. and Ph.D. degrees.
-See Graduate Studies and the Graduate Announcement, for further details.
+For further details, see Graduate Studies and the Graduate Announcement.

 Related Courses.
 See courses in Nematology.